 One interesting aspect of the story was that it utilized a popular conspiracy theory.
 That the Germans engineered various events in the summer of 1914 to bring about the guns of August.
 Arguably, they had reason to do so.
 The Russian army’s modernization program was progressing a little too smoothly for German liking. if they were to have any hope of winning a double front war they had to have that war sooner rather than later.
 And they were going to have that war, the French were insisting on it.

 Sadly, The Last Express was a box office bomb.
 It didn’t perform anywhere near expectations.
-And that that was the last nail in Broderbund’s coffin.
-It left them particularly vulnerable to buy out when least they could defend against it.
-The company that brought us, Prince of Persia, Carmen Sandiego, and Myst was bought up by SoftKey, who then turned around and fired half of the employees, effectively dissolving Broderbund as an organization.
-It still exists as a label that specializes in education software but it isn’t a patch on what it was.
+And that was the last nail in Broderbund’s coffin.
+It left them particularly vulnerable to buyout when they could not defend against it.
+The company that brought us Prince of Persia, Carmen Sandiego, and Myst was bought up by SoftKey, who then turned around and fired half of the employees, effectively dissolving Broderbund as an organization.
+It still exists as a label that specializes in education software but it isn’t a patch on the legend it was.